1. Tips for Finding Cheap Flights to Thailand

 4. How to Save on Accommodation in Thailand

-Consider the Timing: As with flights, the best time to visit Thailand can also impact the accommodation cost.
+Consider the Timing: Just as with flights, the best time to visit Thailand can also impact the cost of accommodation.
 The high season (November to February) sees a surge in prices.
-If your travel dates are flexible, consider visiting during the shoulder season (March to June and September to October), when prices are generally lower.
+If your travel dates are flexible, consider visiting during the shoulder season (March to June and September to October) when prices are generally lower.

 Opt for Guesthouses or Hostels: Thailand is known for its friendly and comfortable guesthouses and hostels.
 These are often family-run and provide a warm, homely atmosphere.
-Plus, they're a great way to meet fellow travellers.
+Plus, they're a great way to meet fellow travelers.

 Use Booking Platforms: Websites like Agoda, Booking.com, and Airbnb can help you find deals and discounts on accommodation.
 Always compare prices across different platforms before making a booking.